COVID-19 and Lupus

 March 12, 2020 - The Lupus Foundation of America, Philadelphia Tri-State Chapter is taking precautions due to the national outbreak of COVID-19 (coronavirus).
 As of March 12, 2020, our office is working remotely.
 Should you need to reach us please call 215-517-5070 or email firstname.lastname@example.org.

-We urge you not to panic, but rather, to take efforts to protect yourself and turn to reliable sources to stay informed.
 The U.S. Centers for Disease Control and Prevention (CDC) has information for people at higher risk of serious illness from COVID-19.
 The Lupus Foundation of America has articles about the coronavirus and lupus.
 See here for recommendations from the American College of Rheumatology.
-If you have any questions, concerns, or need assistance in navigating life with lupus, please feel free to email the Chapter office at [email protected] or call 215-517-5050.
+If you have any questions, concerns, or need assistance in navigating life with lupus, please feel free to email the Chapter office at email@example.com or call 215-517-5050.
 Pay close attention to Chapter emails, lupustristate.org, and @lupustristate on social media for updates.

+All spring walks have been rescheduled.
 We are following CDC guidelines and will monitor each walk closely.
 Your Walk page will remain open and you can still play your critical role in helping us end lupus.
 It is our hope that you will continue to fundraise and spread awareness of lupus in your community by sharing your story along with your fundraising page via email and social media.

 Philadelphia has a number of well-established programs tasked with alleviating food insecurity that have stepped up their efforts to adapt to the additional needs precipitated by this pandemic.Click here